omni-us/jsonargparse/DOCUMENTATION.rst

 Type hints
 ==========

-An important feature of jsonargparse is a wide support the argument types and respective validation.
+An important feature of jsonargparse is its wide support for argument types and respective validation.
 This extended support makes use of Python's type hint syntax.
 For example, an argument that can be ``None`` or a float in the range ``(0, 1)`` or a positive int could be added using a type hint as follows: